panther-labs/panther/docs/gitbook/tutorials/s3-monitoring-fundamentals.md

 ## Searching Collected Logs

 To better inform our real-time rules, Panther has a mechanism to search through collected data using SQL.
-In Panther Enterprise, this happens from within the UI directly, and contains performance improvements such as Parquet compaction and more.
+In [Panther Enterprise](https://runpanther.io/pricing), this happens from within the UI directly, and offers performance improvements such as Parquet compaction.

 The structure of data falls in 3 main databases:
 1. panther_logs: All parsed and incoming logs
 1. panther_rule_matches: All events associated with generated alerts (copies)
-1. panther_views: A set of metadata that allows for quick lookups on standard fields
+1. panther_views: A set of metadata that allows for quick lookups on standard fields (e.g. IP address)

 As an example, the equivalent SQL search to the error monitoring rule above in the Panther Data Lake would be: